sebastiansibelle/jusbchill/standard-operating-proceedure.md

 14. A visionary must post about the track on social media.

 14. A visionary must then send out the press kit to contacts.

-## Notes

-The modern music label is a multi-faceted business, contains many different type of roles cobbled together.

-- PR
-- Social Media
-- Distribution and Logistics
-- Record Pressings
-- Artist Management
-- Booking/touring Agents
-- Release Management and Scheduling
-- Artists

-Jus B Chill is an artist-run online-based independent not-for-profit music label.
-We sell our management software to other labels on a subscription basis, and this provides funding for our label.